weiss-gal/chunka_bank/README.md

 ## TODO

 post MVP
+- no cleanup of users from UserInfoProvider
+  - remove undetected users
 - add version command (and version)
 - handle allowance
   - (optional for pre MVP) add command for jobs